1881

 1896

-Queen Victoria bestows her Royal Patronage, making us now the Royal National Mission to Deep Sea Fishermen (RNMDSF).
+Queen Victoria bestows her royal patronage, making us the Royal National Mission to Deep Sea Fishers (RNMDSF).

 1911